All content © 2012-2016 ORIVeDA • All rights reserved. Nothing is allowed to be reproduced without permission.

 Some foods contain powerful antioxidants, like fresh fruits, honey, tea and olives.
 The bioactives responsible for this antioxidant action are in particular polyphenols and natural phenols.
 In Chaga these are mainly found in the black outside of the fungus, the sclerotium.
 This sclerotium contains massive amounts of the natural black pigment known as melanin, which has a high antioxidant potential.

 The antioxidant potency of a food or supplement can be expressed in an ORAC-score – the Oxygen Radical Absorbance Capacity.
 The ORAC scale (developed by the USDA) is combining the ORAC power of both the water-solubles (ORAC-hydro) and the non-water solubles (ORAC-lipo) in order to compare different common foods on their anti-oxidant potential.
 Chaga can have a very high ORAC-score, depending on where it has been harvested, under which conditions it did grow and how it has been processed.
 It is wrong to state ‘Chaga has a very high ORAC rating’ just like that – we’ve seen ORAC values ranging from ± 5200 (Chaga International) up to ± 146,000 (Oriveda Chaga extract) units per 100 grams.
 Since Chaga is a natural product, its properties can and will be different from one batch to another.
-Apart from that, unprocessed, non-extracted Chaga has almost no direct anti-oxidant power since it is indigestible by humans, like all other mushrooms.
+Apart from that, unprocessed, non-extracted Chaga has almost no direct anti-oxidant power since it is indigestible for most humans, like all other mushrooms.

 SOD is another abbreviation one sees often; it refers to a group of enzymes called SuperOxide Dismutases.
 These enzymes are present in human cells and also play an important role in protecting our body against the destructive effects of uncontrolled oxidation and free radicals.
 The levels of these SOD decrease with aging.